lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-28-dragan-on-lack-of-design-skills.md

 Dragan:

-Lack of a proper design skills leads to setting up wrong service boundaries and lots of the distributed systems I’ve seen in the wild end up as an entity service antipattern
+Lack of proper design skills leads to setting up wrong service boundaries and lots of the distributed systems I’ve seen in the wild end up as an entity service antipattern
 (see Michael Nygard’s [article](https://www.michaelnygard.com/blog/2017/12/the-entity-service-antipattern/) on this antipattern).